Why Do I Feel Invisible in My Family?

 • emotional overwhelm

-…often learn to emotionally withdraw in order to feel safer and avoid further emotional pain.
+…often learn to withdraw emotionally in order to feel safer and avoid further emotional pain.

 As adults, this may appear as: